ManticoreGamesInc/platform-documentation/src/api/damageableobject.md

     end
 end

--- Connect the died event that will fire when the object is destoyed DAMAGEABLE_OBJECT.diedEvent:Connect(OnDied)
+-- Connect the died event that will fire when the object is destroyed DAMAGEABLE_OBJECT.diedEvent:Connect(OnDied)

 -- Set to a random team number between 1 and 2 (both inclusive)